There’s nothing worse than stumping up for insurance only to find the insurer doesn’t pay out when there’s a claim.

-Don’t try and fix the problem yourself either – you might inadvertently admit liability or promise something your insurer can’t deliver.
+Don’t try to fix the problem yourself either – you might inadvertently admit liability or promise something your insurer can’t deliver.
 Neither goes down well.
 Insurers don’t like surprises.

 Pre start-date work.
 Professional indemnity insurance is a claims made policy.
-For claims to be covered, your policy has to be in force when the work was done and when the claim is notified.
-If you’re sued for work you did before the start date of your insurance, it’s not covered.
+For claims to be covered, your policy has to be in force when the work is done and when the claim is notified.
+If you’re sued for work you did before your insurance’s start date, it’s not covered.

-So, if you take out a new policy and you need to cover work you’ve already done, make sure you tick the ‘retroactive cover’ box – it extends cover backwards to a date you choose.
+If you take out a new policy and you need to cover pre-existing work, make sure you tick the ‘retroactive cover’ box.
+It extends cover backwards to a date you choose.